Security Audit

 • In 2016, a DAO called Genesis DAO was compromised by a hacker(s) exploiting a security loophole in the system.
 Here, hackers stole $50 million worth of ETH from Genesis DAO’s crowdfunding investors.

-Some of the common vulnerabilities in smart contracts include:
+Some of the common smart contract vulnerabilities include:

 Storing confidential information on the blockchain can cause a major threat to security as blockchains are accessible to anyone thus putting your entire system at risk.